 - Honey adds sweetness—you can adjust the amount up or down depending on the sweetness of the fruit.

-How to make dressing for a fruit salad
+How to make the creamy dressing

 Whisk together the sour cream, orange juice, and honey.